learndog/wipdots/vim/vim_basic_usage.md

 Vim
 * Sessions...
 Leader-vss and Leader-vsr to save or restore vim sessions
 * $MYVIMRC...
 Leader-vce and Leader-vcr for config edit or reload
+* Colorschemes...
+Leader-vt
 * Redraw window...
 Leader-wr (does :redraw!)
 * After accidental Ctrl-z, return with $ fg
-* List all commands for each mode... :help index

-Key Mappings
+See Key Mappings and Commands
 * fzf keymaps... :Maps or Leader-fml literal or Leader-fmf fuzzy
 * Current normal mode keymap(s) for K... :map K
 * List current keymaps... :map (and by mode... :nmap :vmap :imap)
 * Verbose list of keymaps... :verbose_map
+* List all commands for each mode... :help index

 Python LSP - CoC stuff
 * Leader-l prefix
-* Leader-r is shortcut for rename symbol
-* Leader-lo or Leader-ll for lsp symbol outline with fzf (up arrow or start typing)
+* Shift-K for LSP hover to see fn defn
 * Leader-ld jump to defn
 * Leader-li incoming calls to highlighted fn (when done, click on Incoming Calls title and ESC)
 * Leader-lI outgoing calls from highlighted fn  (when done, click on Outgoing Calls title and ESC)
+* Leader-lo or Leader-ll for lsp symbol outline with fzf (up arrow or start typing)
+* Leader-la fzf list of problems (F4/F5/F6/F7 for first/prev/next/last)
+* Leader-r to rename symbol
 * Leader-lf format
-* Leader-la fzf list of problems (F4/F5/F6/F7 for first/prev/next/last)
 * Leader-ly organize imports
 * Leader-lc code actions for curser location
 * Leader-ls code actions for source code
-* Shift-K for LSP hover to see fn defn

-Cut and Paste
-* Copy paste from sys clipboard variations...
-        select: visual mode or select with mouse
-        copy:   Ctrl-c | Ctrl+Insert | Shift+Insert
-        copy:   SHIFT select your test, then copy with Ctrl-C (GCP JupyterLab terminal)
-        copy:   SHIFT select your text, then copy with CTRL+SHIFT+C (from WSL/CA to Windows)
-        cut: Shift+Del
-        paste:  Ctrl-v | Shift RightClick | middle mouse button
-* Vim copy/replace: copy and then visual select the destination text to be replaced, then p

-        Note: If you paste from system clipboard into vim and get ^M at end of line,
-              try instead to enter INSERT mode first, and use Ctrl-v to paste.
-(Probably a Windows->Linux thing.)

 Terminal
 * Terminal commands are prefix Leader-t